 The official language of the conference is English.

 $300 (full or student).
-The registration fee includes, in addition to full meeting access, the Sunday evening pre-conference social event, the Monday evening awards banquet, an informal Tuesday lunch at the meeting and a download version of the full conference proceedings.
-One day registration is available and includes one social event but not access to the full proceedings.
+The registration fee includes, in addition to full meeting access, all social events and a download version of the full conference proceedings.
 To register, please click the "Register" button on the website homepage.
 If you prefer a non-web-based version, a pdf of the registration form may be downloaded here.
-You may also purchase extra tickets for the social events if you intend to bring a non-registered accompanying person/s.

 2021 Meeting NSF Student Awards